 A true urban retreat, the Four Seasons Florence was designed to make families feel at home!
 The Pio Kids-Club welcomes children between 4 and 12 years old free of charge with various recreational activities such as drawing workshops and cooking classes.
 Nothing better in a city of art and gastronomy!

-In addition to freshening up by the fountains, children love the explosion of color from the bougainvilleas and water lilies mixed with the cobalt blue walls.
+In addition to freshening up by the fountains, children love the explosion of colour from the bougainvillaeas and water lilies mixed with the cobalt blue walls.
 Without even mentioning the cacti that they will enjoy seeing (from afar!)
 Useful information: free for those younger than 18; 7 € /adult.

 In the heart of the Red City, the Selman Marrakesh brings together traditional Moroccan lifestyle with luxury and intimacy.
 A true palace of one thousand and one nights for families looking for relaxation and exoticism.
 Imagine a superb terracotta building where the zelliges are part of the Mashrabiyas… the decoration is by Jacques Garcia, the most artistic interior decorator who is also responsible for designing the Mamounia, another mythical Marrakesh location.

 The Kids-club is good enough for your little sultans, who will love the numerous play areas as well as the workshops that are offered.
 The cherry on top: the horse-drawn carriage rides with ponies from the hotel’s stables.

 From the hotel, you can reach the Majorelle Garden in just 20 minutes by car!
 Location.